infinum/JS-justTodoIt/Nextjs.md

     - User menu shows the user's email and `Log out` button if the user is logged in
 - `TodoLists` component for rendering, sorting, filtering and creation of paginated `TodoList` collection
 - `TodoListDetails` component for preview and update `TodoList` details
-- `TodoListForm` component which uses `useFieldArray` and `useForm` for handling form inputs, and `useSWRMutation` to handle mutations
+- `TodoListForm` component which uses `useFieldArray` and `useForm` for handling form inputs

-> Check the [Project structure](https://infinum.com/handbook/frontend/react/project-structure) Handbook for better understanding
+> Check the [Project structure](https://infinum.com/handbook/frontend/react/project-structure#app-router) Handbook for better understanding

 API Development proxy setup: